mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- Make the daily progress bar sticky
 - Content and images for detail pages with links to recipes
 - food cards need to be refactored....very sloppy!
 - Opt in for daily email alerts if no fields are filled out yet
 - save recipe as favorite
 - Home: 4 sections = daily, weekly, links to recipes, what is this?
 Redirect to what is this on sign up
  1. on daily & weekly can have links to recipes to help you hit todays/weeks goal
 - inv $$$ scraping reipes from blogs
+--> Scrape vegan food blogs (find veo google) and build links to their sites --> Searchable: filter based on time,
 - Tool tip: hover, link to detail page
 - Do a refactoring day